Sinclair81/Homebridge-Logo-Platform/README.md

 ## Thanks to ##

-- [Tellicious](https://github.com/Tellicious) for his Bugfix to avoid memory leak.
+- [Tellicious](https://github.com/Tellicious) for Integrated valve as sub-accessory of IrrigationSystem and his Bugfix to avoid memory leak.

 ## Special thanks to ##